laraveltherightway/laraveltherightway.github.io/_posts/06-05-04-controller.md

 ### Controller Names

-Controller name must be a singular form.
+Controller name must start with a noun (in singular form) followed by the word "Controller".

 **Good**